Heating your home safely

 - If you have a hot water cylinder and wall cavities, make sure that they are insulated too.

 - Don't block ventilation such as flues or window trickle vents, even if they feel draughty, as controlled ventilation is important to prevent condensation and mould building up in your home.

-Click here to find out about the help and advice available to help you keep warm in your home, save energy and reduce your bills.
+To find out about the help and advice available please see how to help you keep warm in your home, save energy and reduce your bills.